zukunft/zukunft.com/docs/llm_coding.md

 ## Coding Principles

 - **DRY**: one point of change (intentional repetition allowed)
+- **Push common logic to parent**: if two or more sibling classes contain the same code in a function, move that code to the shared parent.
+Child implementations call `parent::functionName()` and then extend with their own fields only.
+See the `api_array()` pattern below.
 - **Test first**: write unit test before implementation; each facade function needs a unit test
 - **Best guess**: on incomplete data, use assumptions to complete the process and report them upward — never silently fail
 - **Minimal dependencies**: keep external packages to a minimum